smyth7/smythfoam/Biology.md

 # Biology

 I currently mainly work on biological applications of machine learning, but I remain a bio-beginner.
+Biology is obviously a huge topic.
 Many references here may be too introductory for your tastes.
+Note that many biology tools are still very R based (see [Bioconductor](https://www.bioconductor.org)).

 ## The classical canon